 The building up of a professional network and the ability to work in an entrepreneurial and creative way are focus points of the study programme.

 The programme aims for a strong sense of interaction between education, research, and artistic practice.
 By involving teachers in the research groups and researchers in the teaching process, the last ten years have witnessed a growing interplay between the Music programme and the third cycle of study.
-The course unit Research, the institution’s research activities, and reflection ensure that the institution keeps its finger on the pulse.
-Research is centered on four research groups, each being actively focused on a specific aspect of artistic theory and practice.
+The programme keeps its finger on the pulse through the Research and Research Practice programme, research activities and reflection.
+The research work is clustered into four research groups, each actively focusing on a specific aspect of artistic theory and practice.